postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 Professional Competence of an Applicant for a Firearm Permit for Groups A through E

-(1)An applicant for a firearm permit for groups A through E shall prove his/her professional competence by a qualifications examination taken before an examining commissionaire  who shall, after the applicant successfully passes the examination, issue a certificate proving the applicant&#39;s professional competence.
+(1)An applicant for a firearm permit for groups A through E shall prove his/her professional competence by a qualifications examination taken before an examining commissionaire  who shall, after the applicant successfully passes the examination, issue a certificate proving the applicant's professional competence.

 (2)The relevant police unit shall appoint an examining commissionaire.